Main Content

 A thermal liquid-moist air heat exchanger is not appropriate for refrigeration cooling systems.
 See Condenser Evaporator (2P-MA) or Condenser Evaporator (TL-2P) for heat exchangers that can be employed in refrigeration applications.

 You can model the moist air side as flow within tubes, flow around thermal liquid tubing, or by an empirical, generic parameterization.
 The moist air side comprises air, trace gas, and water vapor that may condense throughout the heat exchange cycle.
 The block model accounts for the latent heat that is released when water condenses on the heat transfer surface.
 This liquid layer does not collect on the surface and is assumed to be completely removed from the downstream moist air flow.
-The moisture condensation rate is returned as a physical signal at port W.
+The humidity condensation rate is returned as a physical signal at port W.

 The block uses the Effectiveness-NTU (E-NTU) method to model heat transfer through the shared wall.
 Fouling on the exchanger walls, which increases thermal resistance and reduces the heat exchange between the two fluids, is also modeled.
 You can also optionally model fins on both the moist air and thermal liquid sides.
 Pressure loss due to viscous friction on both sides of the exchanger can be modeled analytically or by generic parameterization, which you can use to tune to your own data.